 I have found that a seven step model for this direct intervention stage, focused on determining what direction to take in joint therapy, who to involve, and how individuals should be involved, can be useful in providing support for each client’s increasing awareness of self and other in relation to the internet bullying incident.

 ♦ Step # 1 - Individual Therapy Needs

-As you recall from Section 4, Kasey and Laurie had been brought to counseling following a series of incidents in which Kasey was send harassing and threatening emails and instant messages to Laurie.
+As you recall from Section 4, Kasey and Laurie had been brought to counseling following a series of incidents in which Kasey had sent harassing and threatening emails and direct messages to Laurie.
 Although Kasey had been involved in other incidents of bullying, bullying had not been an ongoing pattern in Kasey’s life, and her problematic peer relationships had been relatively recent, and mostly related to her early pubertal development.

 During the evaluation stage, Kasey also displayed personal strength, and motivation to work directly with Laurie on improving their relationship.
 Because of Kasey’s motivation and history, I concluded that individual work with Kasey could be relatively brief.
 On the other hand, clients such as Tommy and Amy, who we discussed in Section 3, might require more than cursory individual counseling due to the severity of the internet bullying and their attitudes towards therapy and each other.

 Clearly, individual counseling does not need to end when joint therapy begins.
 However, for some victims of internet bullying, the trauma reaction has been so severe that attempting to put the victim and internet bully together in joint counseling quickly would arouse so much fear and feelings of inadequacy that little productive work in likely to emerge, and substantial harm might result.
 For these clients, smaller steps designed to build confidence and strengthen intrapersonal characteristics obviously needs to come first.

 ♦ Step # 2 - Individual Discussions of Common Concerns